top of page

 Julius Rivera

-Julius Rivera, associate professor of sociology at the University of Houston, has published several articles on the immigration of Mexicans and other peoples to the United States.
+Julius Rivera, an associate professor of sociology at the University of Houston, has published several articles on the immigration of Mexicans and other peoples to the United States.
 He is now working on two books: The Social Transformation of Latin America and Latin Americans in the United States.

 Paul Roazen